ubaldot/vim-open-recent/README.md

 > [!TIP]
 >
-> You may want at list of recently opened files at Vim startup.
-If so, add the
+> You may want at list of recently opened files displayed at Vim startup.
+If
-> following lines in your `.vimrc`.
+> so, add the following lines in your `.vimrc`.
 >
 > ```
 > def OpenRecentNicer()